stanhelsloot/project/PROCESS.md

 - Worked on interaction between bar graphs
 - Ran into problems with using the yScale functions resulting in the barchart not properly updating
+# Monday week 2
+- Fixed interaction between bar_year and bar_month!
+Can now click on a year to display the monthly gas extraction.
+- Started working on adding epicenters into the mix.
+- And it works! clicking on a year in the year bar chart displays the bar stuff and the map stuff.
+A wait time was implemented to make sure all circles were removed (which also uses transitions (looks better)) but this looks a tad too slow.